Access4Learning/OpenADK-csharp/README.md

 In the case of Visual Studio, the .sln files have already been created so you can open the solution of your choice.
 They are located in the 'src' directory.

 In Visual Studio, use the solution explorer to add the newly generated SDO directory.
 Select the project, i.e. OpenADK-UK-SDO.
 Then at the top of the solution explorer select the 'show all files' button.
 The generated folders should appear.
-Right click on the new folders and select 'add to project'.
+Right click on the new folders and select 'Include In Project'.

 The solution should now be ready to go.